green-fox-academy/bpo106/exam/docs/orientation.md

 ## Build tool

-- use build tools to build and run your applications e.g. gradle/.Net CLI (dotnet build stb.)
+- use build tools to build and run your applications e.g. gradle/.Net CLI
 - dependency definition
 - able to restore 3rd party library dependencies